5 Linux servers are available for all Engineering users:

 These remote access Linux systems use local home directories.
 That is, your working home directory is a local drive on the system.
-However, you can easily access your networked home directory on Cyfiles or Myfiles.
+However, you can easily access your networked home directory on Myfiles.

 To access your Myfiles home directory, open a terminal window and type this command:

 where <username> is your username.

 Local Data is Only Saved for a Few Weeks

 Keep in mind that any files you create under the path /home/username is only retained for a few weeks.
 Be sure to save any files you wish to keep long term to your /myfiles/<username> location.
 For example: